e-monsite/emstorage-php-sdk/readme.md

 ]);
 ```

-For each applications it will create a service named "emstorage.*yourAppName*.client"
+For each applications it will create a service named "emstorage.*yourAppName*"

 #### Or manually